Critique Services

 For detailed information on my services, see SERVICES below.

 I’m an editor by nature and by trade.
 I’ve been teaching and evaluating writing for over nineteen years.
-I’m a former Associate Professor of English–and current adjunct professor–at Broward College, where I teach composition and creative writing courses; I’m an instructor at UCLA Writers Extension, where I teach Picture Book writing; and I’ve served as a mentor through PitchWars and Las Musas, helping writers get their manuscripts ready for agents.
+I’m a former Associate Professor of English–and current adjunct professor–at Broward College, where I teach composition and creative writing courses, as well as an instructor at UCLA Writers Extension, where I teach Picture Book writing.
+I’ve also served as a mentor through PitchWars and Las Musas, helping writers get their manuscripts ready for agents.
 I received my BA and MA degrees in English from Florida International University and a Certificate in Fiction from UCLA, where I focused on children’s fiction.

 In addition to my education, work experience, and writing career, I’ve had the pleasure of learning from and being inspired by some of the best in the industry, including PiBoIdMo/Storystorm authors, agents, and editors; SCWBI FL conference faculty throughout the years; and my own PB and MG/YA critique partners, who are both published and pre-published.
 I’m a firm believer in never remaining stagnant and I make it a point to attend conferences and workshops every year, as well as staying informed about the state of publishing.
 This is what allows me to stay on top of my craft and the market, allowing me to offer you the best possible service.

-I love queries and will read your query with care, focusing on clarity, conciseness, and hook.
+I will read your query with care, focusing on clarity, conciseness, and hook.
 I will also do some light line edits, looking at sentence structure, grammar, spelling, and punctuation.

-This option is best for those who want to focus on plot, characterization, and structure as opposed to sentence-level errors.
-I will read your picture book * with care, looking at big picture items like voice, point of view, plot, structure, characters, and tension.
+This option is best for those who need feedback on plot, characterization, and structure as opposed to sentence-level errors.
+I will read your picture book (max 900 words) with care and focus on big picture elements like voice, point of view, plot, structure, characters, and conflict/tension.
+In an editorial letter, I will outline the manuscript’s strengths and offer suggestions for revision.
 While I will not correct grammar, spelling, diction and syntax, I will let you know if there are glaring errors that need your attention.

-Your feedback will be in the form of an editorial letter, usually 1-2 pages long, and light in-line edits using MS Word Track Changes.
+Your feedback will be in the form of a letter and in-text comments using MS Word Track Changes.

-This is perfect for those who wish to have both broad stroke and line edits.
-I will read your picture book* with care, looking at big picture items like voice, point of view, plot, structure, characters, and tension.
+This is perfect for those who wish to receive feedback on both big picture elements and sentence-level edits.
+I will read your picture book (max 900 words) with care, looking at big picture items like voice, point of view, plot, structure, characters, and tension.
 I will also do line edits—which will look at redundancies, repetition, use of dialogue tags, etc.—along with some light proofreading for grammar, spelling, diction, and syntax.
 I will also address, if necessary, the formatting of the manuscript.

-Your feedback will be in the form of an editorial letter, usually 1-2 pages long, and thorough in-line comments using MS Word Track Changes.
+Your feedback will be in the form of an editorial letter and thorough in-line comments using MS Word Track Changes.

 With this three-phase option, you will receive three distinct reads plus a query critique.
-First, I will read your picture book* with care, focusing on big picture items like plot, characterization, structure, voice, and tension.
-In this first phase, I will do some light in-text edits using MS Word Track Changes and offer the bulk of my feedback in an editorial letter, usually 1-2 pages long.
+First, I will read your picture book (max 900 words) with care, focusing on big picture items like plot, characterization, structure, voice, and conflict/tension.
+In this first phase, I will do some light in-text edits using MS Word Track Changes and offer the bulk of my feedback in an editorial letter, highlighting strengths and offering suggestions for revision.

-Once you’ve received and implemented the changes, I’ll re-read your manuscript, offering again a critical eye and objective feedback.
-In this second phase, I will do deeper in-text edits using MS Word Track Changes, focusing specifically on sentence-level edits and big-picture items that remain.
+Once you’ve revised, I’ll re-read your manuscript, offering again a critical eye and objective feedback.
+In this second phase, I will offer deeper in-text edits using MS Word Track Changes, focusing more specifically on sentence-level edits and any big-picture items that remain.
 In addition to the in-text edits, you will receive a second editorial letter, usually shorter than the first phase.

 After you’ve finished revising your manuscript, we move to phase three, where you resend your manuscript along with your query letter.
 I will use MS Word Track Changes to do some light proofreading and check manuscript format, and I will offer comprehensive, objective feedback on your query letter, focusing on clarity, conciseness, and hook in addition to sentence structure, grammar/spelling, and punctuation.